Benefits of Stretching

 Dress comfortably.
 The J has yoga mats available, but many people prefer to bring their own.
 We have a bottle-filler available at the entrance to the Mordoh Fitness Center.

-$12 per class (purchase at Welcome Desk) or $40/month for unlimited access to this and all yoga/Pilates classes.
+$12 per class (purchase at Welcome Desk) or $42/month (as of Jan 1, 2024) for unlimited access to this and all yoga/Pilates classes.

 Please note that Yoga/Pilates is a benefit of membership and is for JCC members only.